tiaringhio/COVID-19-Sentiments/README.md

 ## Pickle

 The pickle module implements binary protocols for serializing and de-serializing a Python object structure.
 “Pickling” is the process whereby a Python object hierarchy is converted into a byte stream “unpickling” is the inverse operation.

+# Datasets

+By cloning this repository it is possibile to find the datasets in the correct folders.

+- The gathered tweets are found in the _JSON_ folder, separated by month
+- The analyzed tweets are found in the _CSV_ folder, separated by month
+- _italian_dataset_ has been used to train the models and can be foundin the _Training Dataset_ folder.
+  - There are subsequent datasets obtain from the original one including:
+    - tweets_negative
+    - tweets_negative

 # The process